Peter-Hennessy/HACCP-FLOW/README.md

 # User Stories
 - As a user I want to be able to see the main webpage heading first
-- As a user I need to be able to see clearly where i want to go
+- As a user I need to be able to see clearly where I want to go
 - As a user I need to be able to see text and images clearly
 - As a user I need to be able to contact the company with relative ease
 - As A user I need the page to load efficiently to add to the user experience
--

 # Wireframes
 ![HACCP-FLOW wireframes](assets/css/images/wireframes.png)
 - For the wire frame design, I chose to have the main information on a single scroll page with link to the section via the Navigation bar menu
 - The screen layout is for a pc screen and an iPhone
-- As seen on the full width screen, the "About Us" section is designed to read left and right with a statement about who we are and how we can collaborate with you in the Middle
+- As seen on the full width screen, the "About Us" section which is designed to read left and right with a statement about who we are and how we can collaborate with you in the Middle
 - On the Mobile phone screen all information falls to a vertical perspective with the About us section falling to the end [loving running Club-Ethos section]
 - On the mobile image the Company statement with the focus on flow, floats to the left, but retains it animation of moving forward